thangle89/PersonalBlog/content/blog/practical-function-compositions-in-js/index.md

 ### Reducing functions

 If you read my first post about `this` and closure in JS, you know that we can pass functions arround in JS applications.
-Then instead of data array, what if we have an arrays of functions ?
+Then instead of data array, what if we have an arrays of functions and need to apply all the functions to a value ?

 ```js
 const add = (a) => a + 1;